WheatleyTheCore/Javascript-Design-Patterns/README.md

 # Javascript-Design-Patterns
 This is a repo containing code I write while working through "Learning Javascript Design Patterns" by Addy Osmani.
 The code here is mainly for personal reference, but will contain examples of many patterns I write while working through the book.
+Here is a link to the book: https://addyosmani.com/resources/essentialjsdesignpatterns/book/#factorypatternjavascript